 - Use the infusion to wash your eye-area when it feels swollen.

 In addition to these natural remedies, you can try eye exercises and follow a healthy diet.
-Since there they won’t cure glaucoma, these good habits can this condition from advancing.
-So, when will you try out these treatments yourself?
+These remedies won’t cure glaucoma, but they can help to keep the condition from advancing.